Gurobi/gurobipy-pandas/docs/source/examples/workforce.md

     pass
 ```

-Read in the data.
-Preference data contains 3 columns: shift date, worker, and preference value.
-If a worker is not available for a given shift, then that work-shift combination does not appear in the table.
+First read in preference data.
+The preference data contains 3 columns: a shift date, worker name, and a preference value.
+If a worker is not available for a given shift, then that work-shift combination does not appear in the data (i.e. only preferenced shifts are valid).

 ```{code-cell}
 preferences = pd.read_csv(